Skip to content

 During this period of remote learning, the Counseling Center is open and providing all services remotely.
 Please click on Make An Appointment to set up an intake session.

-BCTC is an excellent resource for any tech-related problems or issues with Blackboard, Baruch email, borrowing computers for the whole semester, printing or CUNYFirst.
+BCTC is an excellent resource for any tech-related problems or issues with Blackboard, Baruch email, borrowing computers for the whole semester, printingservices and also and also CUNYFirst assistance.
 Active students can also look on their website for available software they can download as well.
 Students can get tech support and direct any technology questions to helpdesk@baruch.cuny.edu.

-The Marxe graduate advisement team is comprised of experienced professionals whose goal is to guide students efficiently and effectively to degree completion.
-The team provides direct advisement for the Master of Public Administration (MPA), Master of International Affairs (MIA), and Master of Science in Education (MSEd) in Higher Education Administration (HEA).
+The Marxe Advisement Team is comprised of experienced professionals whose goal is to guide students efficiently towards and effectively to degree completion.
+The team provides academic advisement for the Master of Public Administration (MPA), Master of International Affairs (MIA), Master of Science in Education (MSEd) in Higher Education Administration (HEA) and also our Certificate Programs.

 The team holds memberships in the National Academic Advising Association (NACADA) and the American College Personnel Association (ACPA) and keep up-to-date on the latest trends in higher education administration, including the accreditation standards of NASPAA (Network of Schools of Public Policy, Affairs, and Administration).
 A newsletter is distributed each week with the latest information about courses, new program initiatives, and student opportunities.
 Any member of the team may be contacted at mspia.advisement@baruch.cuny.edu.